Quick Links::

 - Tarvin Westward Migrations is a compilation of the migrations of the descendants of Rev. George Tarvin away from Northern Kentucky to various locations farther west during the Nineteenth Century.
 It is interesting to see how many of the cousins and their families formed "pockets" of Tarvin kin in certain area.

-- Tarvin Online Database is a new feature of this website.
+- Tarvin Online Genealogy Database is a new feature of this website.
 This new, password-protected area is a place to find ancestors in all the Tarvin lines, linked by lineage.
-We now have over 6,000 names in the Tarvin Online Database.
+We now have over 45,000 names in the Tarvin Online Genealogy Database.
 See details below.

 More details to follow.
 Watch this space.